-If you got hurt by a man, then you watch men for their mistakes.
-If you got betrayed by a woman, then you watch them for dishonesty.
-If you saw a child get hurt when you were young, then you’ve often worried about children getting hurt.
-In short, you’re like a computer who got some viruses in with its programming.
-These ideas aren’t you, but because you don’t realize that, you continue to let them guide your future.
+If we got hurt due to a man’s carelessness, then we watch men for their mistakes.
+If we were lied to by a woman, then we watch them for dishonesty.
+If we saw a child get hurt when we were young, then we’ve often worried about children getting hurt.

-You think you’re someone who got hurt by this or that event, when in fact you’re someone who’s thinking about a person in the past who was hurt by this or that event.
-But that person and you have far less to do with each other than your imagination allows you to see.
-Because you believe in the idea of identity, you think what happened before has something to do with what happens now, but as Alan Watt’s liked to say, that’s like assuming a ship is pushed by its wake.
+Because we believe in the idea of identity, we think what happened before has something to do with what happens now, but as Alan Watt’s liked to say, that’s like assuming a ship is pushed by its wake.
 Where it was yesterday isn’t really relevant to the steering decisions a conscious captain makes today.

-Every day you wake up and you have a choice.
-You can choose to live the same life you always have, using the same ideas, and thinking the same limiting thoughts, or you can free yourself and imagine a future rather than remember a past.
+Every day we wake up and we have a choice.
+We can choose to live the same life we always have, using the same ideas, and thinking the same limiting thoughts, or we can free ourselves and imagine a future rather than follow the fence posts of a remembered past.

-Create the life you want by making the decisions that a life like that requires.
-Because if you just look upon that life and tell yourself stories about how that person isn’t you, then that is who you will be: you will literally be someone who does nothing because they are too busy discussing their self-imposed limitations, or talking to themselves about how they can’t act out those thoughts.
+To create the life we want, we need to make the decisions that a life like that requires.
+Because if we just look upon that life and tell ourselves stories about how that person isn’t us, then that is who we will be: we will literally be someone who does nothing because they are too busy discussing their self-imposed limitations, or talking to themselves about how they can’t act out their stronger thoughts.

-Every day you have a chance to give birth to yourself.
-Don’t limit yourself with historical thinking.
-Don’t talk to yourself about who you’ve been and what you’ve been through.
-Tell us who you’re going to be and then act out that person’s life instead of the person you previously believed you were.
-Because that is the only real difference between who you are and who you want to be: you make one of them a verb and you leave the other as a fantasy.
-You act one out, and leave the other unperformed.
+We are better to tell ourselves who we’re going to be and then act out that person’s life instead of the person we previously believed we were.
+Because that is the only real difference between who we are and who we want to be: we make one of them a verb and we leave the other as a thought.
+We act one out, and leave the other unperformed.

-Be who you want to be.
-Nothing’s stopping you but the story of who you thought you were.
-Because you can’t be amazing if you’re busy being miserable.
-So use each moment wisely.
-Like an Olympian, turn your dreams for your future into your reality.
-It really is that easy.
+We are free to be who we want to be.
+Nothing’s stopping us but the story of who we think we are.
+We can’t be amazing if we’re too busy being miserable.
+So we are best to use each moment wisely.
+Like an Olympian might, we are best to turn our dreams for your future and realizing the enormous potential within in.